Freehold Borough Schools: History

-Freehold Borough was awarded a research grant in 2004 by the National Institute of Justice, a research branch of the United States Department of Justice.
+The district was awarded a research grant in 2004 by the National Institute of Justice, a research branch of the United States Department of Justice.
 The $360,000 grant was entitled "Teacher-Parent Authentication Security System II: The Next Generation of Iris Recognition Technology in Schools" and was awarded to the Freehold Borough Board of Education.

 Schools

-Schools in the district (with 2018–19 school enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2022–23 school enrollment data from the National Center for Education Statistics) are: